 - within five (5) feet of a canopy; and

 - within fifteen (15) feet of a sidewalk newsstand.

 If, after inspecting a newsrack, DOT finds that it is not in compliance with the law or rules, it must first notify the newsrack owner to correct the problem by sending a Notice of Correction with a photograph of the non-complying condition.
-If the condition is not corrected, DOT can serve a Notice of Violation on the newsrack owner.
-For violations of the administrative provisions of the law, such as not registering or submitting evidence of having insurance, DOT may issue a Notice of Violation without a Notice of Correction before issuing a Notice of Violation.
-Notices of Violation are answerable at the Environmental Control Board (ECB), an administrative tribunal that holds hearings and adjudicates various "quality of life" infractions of the City's laws and rules.
+If the condition is not corrected, DOT can serve a Summons on the newsrack owner.
+For violations of the administrative provisions of the law, such as not registering or submitting evidence of having insurance, DOT may issue a Summons without a Notice of Correction before issuing a Summons.
+Summons are answerable at the Office of Administrative Trials and Hearings (OATH), an administrative tribunal that holds hearings and adjudicates various "quality of life" infractions of the City's laws and rules.

 The City can remove a newsrack from its location in limited circumstances:

 - Abandoned Newsracks: The City can remove a newsrack if the name, address or other identifying material of the newsrack owner is not affixed to the newsrack and the Newsrack Owner has not registered with DOT.

 - Emergency Circumstances: The City can remove a newsrack if it poses an imminent threat to public health or safety.

 - Construction: If a newsrack is at a location to be used for public utility work, public transportation purposes, public safety purposes or in connection with construction or a capital project, the City must notify the newsrack owner to remove it.
 If the owner fails to do so, the City may issue a violation.
 The City can remove the rack if the newsrack is not removed by the owner within seven days after receipt of a decision from OATH upholding the violation.